COBOL COMPUTE Statement

 Practical Example -

-Scenario - Let's assume we have three variables WS-INP1, WS-INP2, and WS-INP3, and we want to compute the expression (WS-INP1 + WS-INP2) * WS-INP3 and store it in WS-OP.
+Scenario - Let's assume we have three variables, WS-INP1, WS-INP2, and WS-INP3.
+We want to perform the expression (WS-INP1 + WS-INP2) * WS-INP3 and store it in WS-OP.

 Code -